caktus/django-sticky-uploads/docs/plugin.rst

 the rest of the form, there is a case where the file upload has not completed but the user has submitted the form.
 In this case the default behavior of the plugin is to abort upload request and submit the form as normal.
-This means the at least part of the file will have been uploaded twice and the effort in the background upload is wasted.
+This means at least part of the file will have been uploaded twice and the effort in the background upload is wasted.

-If you chose you can handle this case differently using the ``submit`` callback.
+If you choose, you can handle this case differently using the ``submit`` callback.
 This callback is passed a single argument which is the form submit event.
 One example of using this option is given below: